 Did you know that the hide on your saddle and tack needs the same care as the hide on your hands?
 You have a $1,000-plus investment on top of the “best horse anyone ever had” and you must take good care of it.
-Restoring leather is a difficult, if not impossible job that can be easily avoided with proper maintenance.
+Restoring leather is a difficult, if not impossible, job that can be easily avoided with proper maintenance.

 Leather deteriorates largely by four means:

 To clean a leather item, first choose a cleaner that will help preserve the natural lubricating oils instead of stripping them.
-Saddle paste and glycerine soap are commonly used products for saddles and tack.
+Saddle paste and saddle soap are commonly used products for saddles and tack.
 The cleaner of your choice should not leave any greasy residue behind.
 Residue makes leather susceptible to bacteria and can break down the stitching of your item.
 Before applying anything to your leather item, be certain to test it out for effect and possible color distortion on an area that isn't visible to the eye.
-Once you've determined that the leather care product is acceptable to use, apply it to your item and thoroughly remove the cleaning product with a lightly dampened cloth.
+Once you've determined that the leather care product is acceptable to use, apply it to your item andthoroughly remove the leather cleaning product with a lightly dampened cloth.

 For leathers more exposed to the harsh elements, such as boots and chaps, moisture barriers are extremely crucial in preventing rain or other liquid hazards from damaging leather.
 There is a drawback in protecting leather with a moisture barrier product.
 They tend to fill in the pores with a greasiness that makes cleaning, conditioning, and polishing difficult, but it's a necessary process to ensure leather isn't destroyed.
 Periodically apply a moisture barrier and allow it time to penetrate and dry before using your leather item.